griestopf/Visual2/content/_index.md

 ## Assignment Submissions

+Deliverables

-- Documentation of the process
+- Documentation of the process.
+One PDF containing
+    - One shot of the character
     - Mood board
     - Reference board (char circle)
     - Design versions/sketches
-- Wip Versions of the model (if saved)
-- 1 well lit shot of the char
-- The final model for inspection
+- The final model for inspection.
+    - Blender file (.blend) with packed resources